 - Mold, mildew, and stain resistant

-Nylon is stretchier than polyester which can be an advantage or a disadvantage depending on your use case.
+Nylon is also stretchier than polyester which can be an advantage or a disadvantage depending on your use case.
 We’ll cover this in more depth in the next section on how each fabric reacts to water.

-Lastly, Nylon has a higher strength-to-weight ratio than polyester meaning that a nylon bag can often be stronger than a polyester one without being heavier.
+Lastly, nylon has a higher strength-to-weight ratio than polyester meaning that a nylon bag can often be stronger than a polyester one without being heavier.
 However, nylon isn’t always “stronger” than polyester.

 Polyester has a finer thread so it can be woven with a higher thread count without increasing the thickness of the fabric which can partially make up for the lower strength-to-weight ratio.